 After you install the Windows Azure Pack for Windows Server, perform the following best practices.

-Each Service Management component is installed on an IIS web site which by default is configured with a self-signed certificate.
-Because these self-signed certificates are not issued by any of the Trusted Root Certification Authorities that your browser loads upon startup, your browser will display a security warning when you attempt to connect to any of the sites.
-It is recommended that the self-signed certificates used by the MgmtSvc-TenantSite and MgmtSvc-TenantPublicAPI (publicly facing services) be replaced with certificates issued by a Trusted Root Certification Authority to avoid this experience.
-The MgmtSvc-AdminSite may also benefit from a replacement of the self-signed certificate.
+Each Windows Azure Pack component is installed on an Internet Information Services (IIS) website that, by default, is configured with a self-signed certificate.
+Because these self-signed certificates are not issued by any of the trusted root certification authorities that your browser loads on startup, your browser displays a security warning when you attempt to connect to any of the sites.
+To avoid this experience, we recommend that you replace the self-signed certificates that are used by the MgmtSvc-TenantSite (management portal for tenants) and MgmtSvc-TenantPublicAPI as publicly facing services with certificates that are issued by a trusted root certification authority.
+The MgmtSvc-AdminSite (management portal for administrators) can also benefit from a replacement of the self-signed certificate.

-Services which aren’t accessed by users, such as the Service Management APIs and Resource Providers, ignore certificate validation errors by default.
-This is done via the ServicePointManager.ServerCertificateValidationCallback Property.
-If this presents a security concern, it is recommended that the untrusted self-signed certificates be replaced with valid certificates issued by a recognized Certificate Authority and that the validation override be turned off, or set to false.
+By default, services that are not accessed by users, such as the APIs and resource providers, ignore certificate validation errors.
+Services are accessed via the ServicePointManager.ServerCertificateValidationCallback Property.
+If this action presents a security concern, you can replace the untrusted self-signed certificates with a valid certificate that is issued by a recognized certification authority and turn the validation override off, or set the value to false.

 <add key="Microsoft.Azure.Portal.Configuration.AppManagementConfiguration.Rdfe2DisableCertificateValidation" value="false" />

 For the Service Management API websites, MgmtSvc-AdminAPI, MgmtSvc-TenantAPI, and MgmtSvc-TenantPublicAPI: